ryanneilscott/Stock_Performance/README.md

-# Stock_Performance
+# Tesla_Stock_Performance
-This is a python project for the IBM Data Science Professional Certificate where I am analyzing Stock Performance and building a Dashboard by extracting data using webscrapping and organizing it into a data frame
+This is a python project where I am practicing webscraping data for Tesla stock.
+I use the Yahoo yFinance API to extract ticker data and webscraping data from a website using requests and BeautifulSoup libraries.